 Availability of Safe Transportation

-We will continue to work closely with the Nassau County Department of Health and the anticipated dedicated nurse that will be assigned to Nassau County School Districts to determine Local hospital capacity.
+We will continue to work closely with the Nassau County Department of Health and the liaison that will be assigned to Nassau County School Districts to determine local hospital capacity.
 We will also continue to communicate with the NCDOH Communicable Disease Division for guidance at 516-227-9639 during work hours and 516-742-6154 after hours.

 The following state and local links must be used to stay abreast of local hospital capacity: